Turing551/ICC-Cricket-World-Cup-2019/README.md

 In this neural network approach, we utilize 12 hidden layers for this study.
 The number of hidden layers was chosen based on leave one out validation of the training data.
 Gradient descent back propagation method is utilized.

+### Testing with 2015 Cricket World Cup

+At first, we validate our approach by estimating the probabilities of winning the World Cup of these 10 teams for the 2015 world cup and match with the actual 2015 world cup results.
+We estimate the probabilities based on the data collected from 1975-2011 world cups.
+Despite the 2015 world cup being played among 14 different countries, we focus on the results of these 10 teams.
+Table 2 lists the probabilities for the 2015 world cup based on both classifier and neural network approaches along with the actual result.